 In August 2008, the Massachusetts Department of Revenue (the "MA DOR") commenced an examination of the Company's 2004, 2005 and 2006 corporate income tax returns.
 In addition, in October 2009, the MA DOR expanded the original examination to include the 2007 and 2008 corporate income tax returns.
-At December 25, 2010, the examination was in progress.
-The Company is also being audited by one other state as of December 25, 2010.
+In October 2011, the Company settled the 2004 to 2008 MA DOR examinations.
+The settlement resulted in a benefit to its fourth quarter provision for income taxes of \$2.1 million.
+The Company is also being audited by three other states as of December 31, 2011.

-The Company was audited by other states and settled various issues that resulted in no change in unrecognized tax benefits in 2009 and a decrease of \$0.4 million in unrecognized tax benefits in 2010.
+The Company was audited by other states and settled various issues that resulted in no change in unrecognized tax benefits in 2009 and a decrease of \$0.4 million in unrecognized tax benefits in 2010 and no change in unrecognized tax benefits in 2011.